geefr/itgmania/Data/Shaders/calm/OpenGL/effectmode/README.md

 // TODO: Any additional uniforms - Some are unique to sprites and shouldn't be relied upon!

-// Sample function, in the same format as a texture mode
+// Example function, in the same format as a texture mode.
+// Since effect modes replace texture modes, declare all
+// 4 textureMode functions, and perform calculation
+// in one of them - `return c` in the others to passthrough.
+//
+// TODO: with shader precompilation, frag shaders should either
-// TODO: If multiple textures are used, that breaks everything right?
-Try and port colourdodge or something. vec4 textureMode_texture0(vec4 c, vec2 uv) {
+//       call textureMode functions, or a single effectMode function. vec4 textureMode_texture0(vec4 c, vec2 uv) {
     if( texture0Enabled == false ) {
         return c;